45 years ago: ‘Rebellion wins in Nicaragua’

 National Guard surrenders

-Ucuyo fled the country Wednesday after National Guard commander Gen. Francisco Mejia flew to Leon, headquarters of the provisional government, and negotiated the surrender of the National Guard.
+Ucuyo fled the country Wednesday after National Guard commander Gen. Francisco Mejia flew to Leon, the headquarters of the provisional government, and negotiated the surrender of the National Guard.

 There was still a lot of shooting going on in Managua on Thursday, but reporters said they could not tell if it was real fighting or people firing into the air in celebration of the collapse of the 43-year-old U.S.-backed Somoza dictatorship.

 One U.S. reporter Thursday said his Managua hotel lobby was filled with National Guardsmen, stripping off their uniforms to civilian clothes underneath, flinging away their guns, and then running away.
-The National Guard air force collapses Wednesday, its officers hijacking at least 26 planes and flying them to neighboring Honduras.
+The National Guard Air Force collapses Wednesday, its officers hijacking at least 26 planes and flying them to neighboring Honduras.

-Nicaragua’s U.S.-backed dictator Anastasio Somoza outlines battle plans to fight Sandinista guerrillas at a press conference on June 2, 1979 in Managua.
+Nicaragua’s U.S.-backed dictator Anastasio Somoza outlines battle plans to fight Sandinista guerrillas at a press conference on June 2, 1979, in Managua.
 A few weeks after this photo, he was overthrown.
 Another year later, he was dead, killed in an assault by a Sandinista assault team. | AP

 Form new army